Supahsemmie/Shady-Knight---Faster-Save-Deletion/README.md

 ## Install

-To install, put the release .dll file in the `GameFolder/BepInEx/plugins` directory.
+To install, put the FasterSaveDeletion.dll file from the release in the `GameFolder/BepInEx/plugins` directory.